 The word tzelem [“image”] elsewhere always refers to a physical representation.
 For example, the book of Ezekiel uses tzelem when it referes to “men sculptured upon the walls, figures of Chaldeans drawn in vermilion” (23:14) or when it accuses Israel of fornicating with “phallic images” (16:17)….
 It always signifies a concrete entity rather than an abstract one.
 This is not surprising since the Bible (in contrast to most medieval philosophical traditions, both Jewish and Christian) often depicts God in corporeal terms… God is [depicted in Ezekiel 1:26-28] as a physical being, who has an image in “the semblance of a human form.”- How to Read the Bible, 44.

 There’s certainly nothing wrong with this interpretation* but there’s something more that is significant, I think.
 Among Israel’s neighbors, this kind of language was sometimes used, but only in regards to royalty, not humankind in general.
 Kings in Babylon, Assyria, and Egypt were said to be the image of deity, and thus functioned as his representative and extension of his power on earth.
-Genesis thus elevates all of mankind, male and female, black and white, slave and free to the same level as kings, as representatives of God on earth in a sense.
-This is a high view of humanity.
+Genesis thus elevates all of humanity, male and female, black and white, slave and free, to the same level as kings, as representatives of God on earth in a sense.
+This is a very high view of humanity in contradistinction to some of the cultures around Israel.
 Hold on to this idea.

 Six times in Genesis 1, God pronounces creation or some aspect of it to be good.
 Significantly, the seventh time, God pronounces creation “very good.”
-I suspect a profitable conversation could be had over what kind of “good” creation is or what “good” means here (moral?
+I suspect a profitable conversation could be had over what kind of “good” creation is, or what “good” means here (moral goodness?
 Aesthetic and beautiful?
 Functioning as it ought to be?), and whether creation is still “good” in the same way after the events of the Garden, and so on.
-In his Genesis commentary, John Walton points out
+In his lay commentary on Genesis (currently on sale at Logos for 7.99 along with all the other volumes in the series), John Walton points out that

-Ṭob [pronounced like toe with a v on the end, meaning “good”] is broad enough in Hebrew to extend to the moral/ethical realm as well as potentially serving as a comment on the quality of workmanship, to name just a couple of possibilities.
+Ṭob [rhymes with rove and means “good”] is broad enough in Hebrew to extend to the moral/ethical realm as well as potentially serving as a comment on the quality of workmanship, to name just a couple of possibilities.
 In Genesis 1 the meaning of “good” can be judged by asking what “not good” implies.
 The biblical text knows of one thing that is not good: “It is not good for the man to be alone” (2:18).
 If this contrast points us in the right direction, as I believe it does, “good” suggests that a thing operates according to purpose.
+(NIVAC, Genesis, p.
+115)

 Just as Mormons today interpret Genesis 1:26-27 about image and likeness to make distinctive doctrinal points in contrast to others (in our case, about the nature of God), Genesis made distinctive doctrinal points in contrast to others.
 This is best summed up by one scholar/pastor/blogger, as if Genesis itself were speaking to these other creation accounts and the theology they represent.